horacekangholie/ds-eda-01-iris-dataset/README.md

 > making them the most powerful features for building a simple, accurate classifier.

 ### 🗒️ Box Plot
-A boxplot (or box-and-whisker plot) is a compact way to visualize the distribution of a continuous variable through its five-number summary:
-* Median (middle line in the box)
-* Interquartile Range (IQR) (the box: Q1 to Q3)
+A box plot (also called a box-and-whisker plot) is a common visualization for statistical distribution.
+It shows a dataset’s median, quartiles, and outliers, helping users quickly understand the data’s central tendency and spread.
+Key Concepts in a Box Plot:
+* `Median`: The central value that separates the higher half from the lower half of the data.
+* `Quartiles` (Q1, Q3):
+  * Q1: the value at the 25th percentile.
+  * Q3: the value at the 75th percentile.
+* `Box`: Represents the interquartile range (IQR), which covers the middle 50% of the data (from Q1 to Q3).
-* Whiskers (typically extending to 1.5 × IQR from the quartiles)
+* `Whiskers`: The lines extending from the box to the smallest and largest values within 1.5×IQR from the box.
-* Outliers (points beyond the whiskers)
-* Mean (shown here by a marker when showmeans=True) Boxplots let you compare spread, central tendency, skewness, and outliers across multiple variables side-by-side.
+* `Outliers`: Data points that fall outside the whiskers (typically beyond 1.5×IQR from Q1 or Q3).

+In seaborn’s boxplot(), the whiskers by default extend to `1.5 × IQR`.
+This means values outside this range are considered outliers and shown as individual points.
+This visualization is useful for:
+* Spotting skewed distributions,
+* Comparing multiple features side by side,
+* Quickly identifying potential outliers.

 ```python
 sns.boxplot(data=df_data, showmeans=True, orient="v", palette="tab10")
 ```
+* `showmeans=True`: Display the mean as a symbol on the plot.
+* `orient="v"`: Vertical orientation of the box plot.
+* `palette="tab10"`: Use seaborn’s built-in color palette to differentiate each variable.

 ![boxplot](/assets/boxplot.png)